mahtues/transaction-service/README.md

 ## Tests

+A non-existent set of unit tests are implemented.
 In the project's root, running

 ```
 $ go test -v ./...